semka95/rofi/README.md

 This port to layer shell is not yet in a stable state, so expect to encounter some rough edges.
 That said, the core of Rofi's functionalities is present.

-What is currently missing:

-  * [ ] Building with autotools, with or without Wayland support
-  * [ ] Window mode when running in Wayland mode.
-Though it can be emulated in dmenu mode on some compositors (ie: Sway IPC)
+Notable omissions:

+  * native window mode when running under Wayland.
+Recommended solution: https://github.com/lbonn/i3-focus-last#menu-mode
-  * [ ] `-normal-window` flag in Wayland mode
+  * `-normal-window` flag in Wayland mode.
+Upstream rofi considers it a toy/deprecated feature AFAIK
-  * [ ] Selecting which monitor to run rofi on in Wayland mode, only shows up on the currently focused monitor
+  * selecting which monitor to run rofi on in Wayland mode, rofi only shows up on the currently focused monitor
-  * [ ] Advanced window location options such as x-offset and y-offset (probably not possible with layer shell)
+  * advanced window location options such as x-offset and y-offset.
+It would probably be quite difficult with layer shell
-  * [ ] Some X11-specific options like `-dpi` or fake transparency
+  * some X11-specific options like `-dpi` or fake transparency
-  * [ ] Some refactoring to make the feature less intrusive
-  * [ ] Updated documentation

 If you find something does not work and is not listed here, please open a PR.